jazznerd206/Standard_10/README.md

 <br>

-The goal of this package is to provide react components which will 'type' text across the screen with various property variables to set the exact manner in which the characters/words appear on the screen.
+The goal of this package is to provide react components which will 'type' text across the screen with various properties to set the exact manner in which the characters/words appear on the screen.
 The impetus behind this project is because I wanted to just find a package that did this, but couldn't find one that matched my needs.
 So I make dis.

 <br>